mrmichaelgallen/Project/readme.md

 ### Fun Ideas
 * A running pace calculator
 * Webscrapper for GarminConnect DataSet
+* Webscrapper to grap latest APOD photos and download
 * A image file renaming program with GUI (Like a friend created for me back when digital photography started.
 * 30 Day Coding Challenge?
 * Make an astromony app that web scraps NASAs data and let's user get their exact distance from other planets including Planet X!!!!